 Upon receipt of seed samples, information is verified with GRIN, NCGRP serial numbers are assigned, germination cards and bar code labels are printed.
-After unpacking, samples are placed in an equilibration room with 23% relative humidity at 5° C. Samples are equilibrated for a few weeks to achieve the optimum moisture content for storage.
-Moisture tests are conducted to verify that appropriate seed moisture contents have been reached.
+After unpacking, samples are placed in an equilibration room with 23% relative humidity at 5?
+C. Samples are equilibrated for a few weeks to achieve the optimum moisture content for storage.

 After optimal moisture content is achieved, seed analysts remove inert material, empty seeds and contaminating seeds (i.e. weed seeds).
 Seed blowers such as this one remove all light material and chaff, leaving only the heavy seed.
 Seed may also be cleaned through the use of sieves and/or rubbing boards.

 Viability assessment is a means of testing a sample to determine how many seeds are alive and may produce a normal plant.
 Initial tests are conducted to determine viability before samples are stored.
 Analysts then may assess viability using germination and tetrazolium tests.
 Subsequently, samples are tested periodically to monitor seed viability during storage.